peter88213/novelyst_aeon2/docs/usage.md

 - "Locations" are imported, if any (*).
 - "Items" are imported, if any (*).

-### Update rules for existing novelyst projects
+### Update rules for existing noveltree projects

 - Only sections that have the same title as an event are updated.
 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- If a novelyst section title occurs more than once, the program aborts with an error message.
+- If a noveltree section title occurs more than once, the program aborts with an error message.
 - Sections are marked "unused" if the associated event is deleted in Aeon.
 - Section date, section time, and section duration are updated.
 - Non-empty section description and section tags are updated.